 - Pre-heat oven to 340°F (170° celsius).
 Line a large cookie sheet with parchment paper.

-- In a food processor add the cooled almonds and sugar and pulse for 20 seconds until mixture is very crumbly.
-Then add egg whites and almond flavouring again pulse for 30 seconds until mixture comes together.
+- If making your own from whole almonds, in a food processor add the cooled almonds and sugar and pulse for 20 seconds until very fine.
+Then add egg white (or whites) and almond flavouring again pulse for 30 seconds until mixture comes together.

-- Place a teaspoon full of mixture on the prepared cookie sheet, leave space between each cookie, sprinkle a few chocolate chips if desired and with granulated sugar.
-Bake for approximately 15 -20 minutes or until golden.
+- Roll the dough into small balls (or if using 2 egg whites drop by spoonfuls) and place them about an inch apart on the prepared cookie sheet, sprinkle with a little granulated sugar if desired.
+Bake for approximately 17 -23 minutes or until golden*.
 Let cool completely, sprinkle with icing sugar before serving if desired.
 Enjoy!

 Updated from December 16, 2016.